lapanalda/headlines/README.md

 Most of the options should be self-explanatory.
 The hstsConfig->maxAge option is the length in seconds the HSTS directive should be followed.
 The spec recommends a length of 1 to 2 years.
 The defualt is 1 year.
 The 'proxyHeader' is currently used only by HSTS.
 When behind a reverse proxy which handles SSL, the proxy server will often add this header on the request to inform the app server whether HTTP or HTTPS was used.
-While 'X-Forwarded-Proto' is the defacto-standard (AWS's elastic load balancer does this by default, for example), you can change this is if needed.
+While 'X-Forwarded-Proto' is the defacto-standard (AWS's elastic load balancer does this by default, for example), you can change this is if needed.  `Cache-Control` can be set to any acceptable value; when the default of `no-cache` is used, `Pragma: NO-CACHE` is also set for HTTP 1.0 compatibility.

 ####For CSP
 CSP has the bulk of the configuration options.
 The following example shows permitted CSP fields: